-A multidisciplinary research institute that aims “to develop transformative knowledge which is needed to pave the way towards sustainable societies through transdisciplinary research.”
-In this context, they work towards aligning “our politics, culture, economy, and technologies with the vision of sustainable development.”
-Its labor is guided by the United Nations 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals.
+A multidisciplinary research institute, which aims “to develop transformative knowledge which is needed to pave the way towards sustainable societies through transdisciplinary research.”
+In this context, they work towards aligning their “politics, culture, economy, and technologies” with their vision of sustainability.
+Undertaking “transdisciplinary, transformative and co-creative research”, with its labor isbeing guided by the United Nations 2030 Agenda for Sustainable Development and the 17 Sustainable Development Goals.

 - A series of research dossiers

 - An extensive library of academic research, policy briefs, fact sheets, papers, reports, etc.

 - Breakdown or Breakthrough?
 Degrowth and the Great Transition (Blog article, Feb 2020): Argues that “commons-based systems can sustain flourishing while reducing material throughputs by up to 80%.”

 - Changing the scientific approach to fast transitions to a sustainable world: Improving knowledge production for sustainable policy and practice (Juli 2019, 35p)